 While the conscious mind always needs some time for processing information (it tends to be slow), the subconscious mind is very fast and automatic.

 It constantly scans your environment and records information to turn them into programs for useful current and future behaviour.

-You can think of the subconscious mind as some kind of a video recorder of all the information that you’ve been exposed to up until this moment including all your memories, life experiences, and skills.
+You can think of the subconscious mind as some kind of video recorder of all the information that you’ve been exposed to up until this moment, including all your memories, life experiences, and skills.

 It is also a repository for behavioural programs shaped over millennia of human evolution.